StianHaSu/MasterTheisData/README.md

 - The iperf test was run for 60 seconds

 ## Commit message structure
-All commit messages (after 18.09.25) related to experiments run with a specific kernel version, should
+All commit messages related to experiments run with a specific kernel version, should
 be prefixed with the kernel version.
 For example:
 ***git commit -m "6.12.1017 run iperf simulation for 30 seconds"*** We then know which kernel version each commit belongs to.